 The best coffee we tasted on the island is at Fili Beans Espresso.
 As the bar stools were occupied, we sat on cushions in the restaurant of Harana Surf Resort.

-Our hungry bellies took us to brunch at The Pleasure Point Cafe.
-Tucked away on a dirt road off the main road, we devoured a plate of veggie crepes, chia and coconut pudding and mini pancakes with mango and caramel sauce.
+Tucked away on a dirt road off the main road, we ate breakfast for lunch at The Pleasure Point Cafe.
+We devoured a plate of veggie crepes, chia and coconut pudding and mini pancakes with mango and caramel sauce.
 The coffee is made with beans grown and roasted in the Philippines the cafe sells ice-cream for PHP 50.

 From The Pleasure Point Cafe, we opted to wander along Tourism Road browsing at shops and practicing our street photography.
 Make sure to check out Mispo Shop (opposite Boyum’s), a beautiful boutique selling hand-woven bags, artisanal jewellery and sand free towels.